Thursday, February 5, 2026

 Until the 1920's America's public schools were chiefly a local responsibility.
 In the 1920's, for instance, some 162,800 local school districts were governed by locally elected lay people who raised the bulk of the revenue, enjoyed considerable autonomy and were responsive to local pressure.
 These days, state imposed consolidation, has reduced that number by 88%, to a total of 13,598.
 Consequently local autonomy, control and sensitivity to local pressures have shrunk dramatically.

 At the same time school funding gradually shifted from the local to the state level — although the proportion varied from state to state.
 These days Vermont provides the most: 87%.
-Utah provides the least: 58%.
-The rest of the funding falls mainly on local school districts.
-These days the federal government provides just 8%.
+Utah the least: 58%.
+The remaining balance of the funding falls mainly on local school districts.
+The federal government provides just 8%.

 There was a brief increase in federal funding beginning most markedly with the administration of George W. Bush — the self-styled "Education President."
 At this time the federal government increased education spending about 33% to 12% of the total.
 This further diminished state and local power by adding federal rules that went with the funding.
 As time when on, enthusiasm for education spending diminished and with it all the increased federal funding.
 Their rules, however, are still around.
 Consequently parents and local communities find themselves further and further removed from meaningful influence.